facultyai/marshmallow-dataframe/README.md

 # marshmallow.exceptions.ValidationError: {'columns': ["Must be equal to ['name', 'class', 'max_speed', 'num_legs']."], 'data': {0: {3: ['Not a valid integer.']}}}
 ```

-`marshmallow_numerical` can also generate Schemas for the `orient=records`
+`marshmallow_dataframe` can also generate Schemas for the `orient=records`
 format by following the above steps but using
-`marshmallow_numerical.RecordsDataFrameSchema` as the superclass for
+`marshmallow_dataframe.RecordsDataFrameSchema` as the superclass for
 `AnimalSchema`.

 # Installation

-marshmallow-numerical requires Python >= 3.6 and marshmallow >= 3.0.
+marshmallow-dataframe requires Python >= 3.6 and marshmallow >= 3.0.
 You can
 install it with pip:

 ```
-pip install marshmallow-numerical
+pip install marshmallow-dataframe
 ```

 # Contributing